 How to obtain a Passport for the child in the Dominican Republic

-On the day of the interview, adoptive parents will present their appointment letter to the guards outside the Consular Section who will direct them inside.
-Once inside, adoptive parents may proceed to Window 15 to inquire about an adoption visa interview for the day.
-The Embassy employee will ask for the SDO case number and the child's name in order to locate the file.
-The employee may ask for some additional documentation, including the final medical report, and payment of the Immigrant Visa Interview Fee at the Cashier.
-If the child is over 14 years of age, then s/he will be sent to be fingerprinted.
-Otherwise, after taking in all necessary documents, adoptive parents will be given a unique number that will be called when it is time for the interview.
-Until the number is called, the U.S. Embassy requests that families have a seat in the waiting area.
+On the day of the interview, adoptive parents will present their appointment letter to the guards outside the Consular Section.
+Once inside, adoptive parents may proceed to window 32.
+The Embassy employee will ask for the SDO case number and the child's name and may ask for additional documentation.
+If the child is over 14 years of age, s/he will be fingerprinted.
+Otherwise, after taking in all necessary documents, adoptive parents will be given a unique number and sit in the waiting area.

-At the interview, the officer may ask questions regarding the entire adoption process on both the U.S. and Dominican procedures.
-If there are any questions, recommendations, suggestions, etc. adoptive families are free to provide these to the officer at this time.
-Assuming that everything is fine, the officer will approve the visa, finally approve the I-800 form, and send the file for printing the visa and the Hague Adoption Certificate.
-Again, families are asked to wait in the waiting area again for the visa to be prepared and printed.
+At the interview, the officer may ask questions regarding the entire adoption process, including both the U.S. and Dominican procedures.
+If there are any questions, recommendations, or suggestions, etc. adoptive families are free to provide these to the officer.
+If all documents are in order, the officer will approve the visa, approve the I-800 form, and send the file for printing of the visa and the Hague Adoption Certificate.
+Families may wait in the waiting area for the visa to be prepared and printed.

-Once printed, families will again be called to Window 15 by name or by the case number and will be given the child's passport with a visa inside and a manila envelope known as the Visa Packet.
+Once printed, Embassy staff will call the family to window 32 by name or case number and provide the child's passport with a visa inside and a manila envelope known as the Visa Packet.
 DO NOT OPEN THIS PACKET, as it is for the U.S. immigration officials to open once the family enters the United States.
 The family is now free to travel home.

 TWO ITEMS TO REMEMBER: 1) DO NOT OPEN THE PACKET AT ANY TIME, and 2) Please allow enough time to go through secondary at the first Port of Entry into the United States.
 The family will be asked to go into secondary for the Immigration Officer to open the packet and process the documents inside.
 If families do not allow sufficient time for this, they may miss onward travel plans.